VaggM/UniversityGui/Descriptions/gui/GuiDepartment.md

 >
 > 2. sets the window name to 'Department List'
 >
-> 3. creates an array with all the stores Department names to add in a combo box that is placed at the top
+> 3. creates an array with all the stored Department names to add in a combo box that is placed at the top
 >
 > 4. adds an ActionListener to change the text below when we choose something in the combo box
 >